Harry F. Byrd: Virginia politics

 However, he first came to prominence in 1922, when he led a fight against using bonded indebtedness as a method to pay for new roads.
 He feared the state would sacrifice future flexibility by committing too many resources to paying off construction debt.
-In 1923, Byrd was sued by the Virginia Highway Contractors Association because he said their activities "by combination and agreements may be very detrimental" to the State.
+In 1923, Byrd was sued by the Virginia Highway Contractors Association for the sum of $100,000 for "false, scandalous, defamatory and malicious libel."
 The court dismissed the suit, stating the criticism was legal, imposing all costs upon the association.
-The publicity helped him to be elected Governor of Virginia in November 1925, easily defeating Republican Samuel H. Hoge in the general election.
+The publicity helped him to be elected Governor of Virginia in November 1925, easily defeating Republican S. Harris Hoge in the general election.

-In 1923, he became a member of the Virginia Society of the Sons of the American Revolution.
+In 1923, he became a member of the Virginia Society of the Sons of the American Revolution as a descendant of patriot Benjamin Harrison.

 As governor, serving a term from 1926 to 1930, Byrd pushed through constitutional amendments that streamlined the state government and allowed for more efficient use of tax dollars.
 He also made property taxes solely a county responsibility.
 When it was obvious that increased spending on road construction was not enough to "get Virginia out of the mud," he pushed through a secondary roads bill that gave the state responsibility for maintaining county roads.
 These measures made Byrd seem like a New South progressive at first.
 However, many of his measures were more to the benefit of rural areas more interested in low taxes than better services.
 He instituted a "pay as you go" approach to spending, in which no state money was spent until enough taxes and fees came in to pay for it.
 Highways and tourism were his primary pursuits, says his biographer.
 "He advocated building roads to state shrines such as Jamestown and Monticello and called for historical markers along roadways, the first of which appeared in Fredericksburg.
 He held regional meetings to bring about closer cooperation between state and county road officials, prophesying that the road system could be completed within ten years through such cooperation...
 A tour of the highway system convinced him of the progress being made in extending the arterial network.
 Indeed, over 2,000 miles would be added to the system during Byrd's governorship, 1,787 of these miles in 1928.
 Road building was one way to keep the voters happy and prove the efficacy of pay-as-you-go."